zpl-c/tester/README.md

 });
 ```

-As you can see, this is all it takes to cover your code, quite simple, right?
+As you can see, this is all it takes to cover your code, relatively simple, right?
 You can also skip tests you plan on running later in the future (or never :)

 Have fun!